cotarr/collab-backend-api/README.md

 It is a mock REST API using passport and passport-http-bearer to restrict API access using OAuth2 bearer tokens.
 Access decision is performed by sending the tokens to the oauth2 provider for validation.
+Route authorization is restricted based on token scope.

 This is one of 3 repositories.